Dumpgrah/Public-Ammo-Making/README.md

 A Mod For DayZ Standalone Video Game https://store.steampowered.com/app/221100/DayZ/

+Steam Workshop Mod for ease of use https://steamcommunity.com/sharedfiles/filedetails/?id=2834392060

 Mod Includes
 - Ability to make Ammo
 - Ability to Melt down Casing or Tips and Recast them into molds